OrderlyNetwork/near_integration_tests_tooling/README.md

 ## Using initialize_context
 Usually you need to initialize context for your contract tests, for example, deploy contract, deploy test fungible tokens contract, create accounts, mint tokens, etc. To simplify this process you can use initialize_context function from scenario_toolset.

 It will create contract, test accounts and tokens, mint tokens to test accounts according to provided TestAccount.mint_amount fields and return initialized ContractTest structure, ContractHolder with contract role accounts, initialized test token contracts, initialized test accounts, with minted tokens.
-It is creating test accounts, deploy contract and tokens in parralel manner as fast as possible.
+It is creating test accounts, deploy contract and tokens in parallel manner as fast as possible.

 To use initialize_context you need to implement ContractInitializer structure for your contract, that will be used to initialize contract and role accounts.
 Then you can use initialize_context function to initialize context for your contract tests: